 Will this totally remove the administrative burden from HR?
-No — hosted VoIP phone systems aren’t magic wands (sorry).
+No — hosted cloud phone systems aren’t magic wands (sorry).
 But they can and will lighten the load to everyone’s benefit.

 This is where the rubber hits the road for unlimited vacation policies.
 It’s also where the $!@$# usually hits the fan — because chasing down an employee who is stuck in line at Disney World is tedious and frustrating for everyone.

 However, that’s where a hosted cloud phone system enters the picture and saves the day (and the vacation!).
 Employees can simply install an app on their smartphone to make/receive calls and instant messages, check group calendars, and more.
 Or if they’d prefer to get on the grid via desktop (such as in the business center of their hotel), they can simply log in through an online app, and let their colleagues know that they’re in the loop.
 Or, they can just brag about how much fun they’re having.
 It’s all good.